IT Asset Management Suite IT Asset Management Blog Granular It Transparency The Key To Smarter Cost Control And Business Value

 Quantifiable impact of poor transparency

-Research from Forrester reveals that organizations with mature Technology Business Management (TBM) practices achieve 15-18% in cost savings within the first year of implementation.
-Their analysis found that these organizations make technology decisions 40% faster than peers lacking structured cost-visibility frameworks (Forrester, 2022).
+Research from Forrester reveals that organizations with mature Technology Business Management (TBM) practices achieve cost savings within the first year of implementation.
+Their analysis found that these organizations make technology decisions more quickly than their peers lacking structured cost-visibility frameworks.

 Future trends in cost transparency